Brand X: 1979–1981: Double line-up, Product and Do They Hurt?

-Double line-up, 1979

 Due to their deals with Charisma Records and Hit & Run Publishing, Brand X had been able to enjoy a working lifestyle and tour support closer to that of a contemporary rock band than to that of a jazz band, including being able to take advantage of the services of Hipgnosis, whose artwork adorned the covers of their 1970s albums.
 Members have admitted that this facilitated "outrageous, sometimes destructive behavior", as well as helping them to fund and schedule rehab treatment for John Goodsall's "severe (but functional)" heroin addiction, which provided the band with another challenge.

 Disappointing record sales, however, led to more external pressure from Charisma, Hit & Run and the band's American distributor Passport Records, all of whom (post-Masques) began pushing for the band to add songs and horn sections to their music to make it more commercially viable.
 This eventually led to Brand X beginning to operate with two line-ups during 1979.
 While Goodsall has stated that this was in order to cope with musician unavailability or scheduling problems, Jones cited his own battles with label and publisher demands, in particular those of Hit & Run.

 The double line-up began following two weeks of the existing line-up carrying out "managerially-pressured" rehearsals at Rupert Hines' Farmyard Studio.
 With Jones disgruntled and briefly absent (having been determined that Brand X should create music without "pandering" to external demands), Goodsall began working with bassist John Giblin (whom Jones would much later describe as having been "brought in to fill a few parts which [Jones] had no interest in playing.")
 In order to pacify Charisma, Robin Lumley had obtained a favourable deal to rent Ringo Starr's Startling Studios in Ascot and pledged to record two albums there during the time usually required for just one.